 Writing your own marriage vows is an increasingly common choice, especially for couples whose ceremonies are not tied to any specific religious sect.
-However, unless you are a professional or naturally gifted writer, the idea of writing something meaningful and saying it in front of a crowd can be intimidating.
-This is a situation where it might be better to play it safe.
+However, unless you are a professional or a naturally gifted writer, the idea of penning something meaningful and saying it in front of a crowd can be intimidating.
+Your wedding vows present a situation where it might be better to play it safe.

 While it’s important that your personalized, handwritten wedding vows are from the heart, you should also feel comfortable saying them in public.
 To avoid any major faux pas, sometimes it is more helpful to know what not to do, instead of trying to learn what you should do.
 Below are mistakes to avoid when writing your own wedding vows.

 It’s understandable to want your wedding vows to sound unique, as everyone’s love is different; however, avoiding any classic sort of statements can lead to a declaration that sounds overly contrived or awkward.
 In this case, it’s better to be forgettable than remembered in a bad way.
 Don't try too hard when it comes to writing your vows; just make sure it's from the heart.

 Though trying to keep the spark alive is a perfectly reasonable goal for a marriage, remember there will be friends and family of all ages in the crowd.
 Anything that will make your guests – or worse, your sweetheart – uncomfortable should not be included.
 This goes for anything he or she may wish to keep private in past, present, or future.